0xumarkhatab/0xumarkhatab/README.md

 # Introduction
+Hi there , I'm Umar and I live on Planet Earth .
+It's good to see you .

-Hi planet Earth homie , I'm Umar - A Full-stack Blockchain Engineer for over 3 years.
+Professionally , i'm a Full-stack Blockchain Engineer for over 3 years.

-I have built 15+ scalable web3 protocols, and have secured other Web3 protocols upto 88B$ in TVL.
+I have built 15+ scalable web3 protocols, and have secured other Web3 protocols upto 88 Billion $ in Total Value locked.

 My smart contract's security expertise are 1.5 years Old and still growing.